M66B/FairEmail/docs/FAQ-da-rDK.md

 Individual messages will rarely be trashed and mostly this happens by accident.
 Showing trashed messages in conversations makes it easier to find them back.

-You can permanently delete a message using the message three-dots *delete* menu, which will remove the message from the conversation.
+Du kan slette en besked permanent vha. trepriksbeskedmenuen *slet*, hvilket fjerner beskeden fra samtalen.
 Note that this irreversible.

 Similarly, drafts are shown in conversations to find them back in the context where they belong.
 It is easy to read through the received messages before continuing to write the draft later.